 But my experience also showed what’s great about academic articles.
 You get to learn how people reached their conclusions and judge the methods yourself.
 You also get the assurance that knowledgeable people paid attention to how things were done and the validity of the conclusions.
 Contrast the accuracy and information in the academic articles that I have linked to with the figures from non-academic outlets that darted around the Internet.

 And what about that 90% figure?
-It came from an article by an expert in citation analysis, Lokman Meho, then at Indiana University, in Physics Today, a (journalistic) magazine associated with the American Institute of Physics.
+It came from an article by an expert in citation analysis, Lokman Meho, then at Indiana University, in Physics World, a member magazine of the Institute of Physics.
 No wonder it got (inaccurately) described in cyberspace as a “study at Indiana University.”

 Meho explained the 90% by email, “The first paragraph of the article was written by the editor of the magazine and not me.
 If I recall correctly, he got the figures from/during a lecture he attended in the UK in which the presenter claimed that 90% of the published papers goes uncited and 50% remains unread other than by authors/referees/editors.”
 Meho noted that the 90% figure was about right for the humanities but not other fields.